kali/extropy/README.md

     Just add a dot and the array field name to the collection: "blog.posts.comments".

 Notes:
-* These syntaxes break when the collection name contains a dot, which is unfortunately allowed but...
-I have a plan.
+* If the collection name contains a dot, an alternative syntax must be used: an array instead of a string.
+The first element is assumed to be the DB name, the second one the collection name.
+If there is a third one, extropy assumes it is the field name for a Nested container.
 * Nesting a document directly, object-in-object, with no array is in the roadmap.
 * Nested subdocument MUST contain an _id.
 * Only one level of sub document is supported.